ant-design-blazor/ant-design-blazor/README.md

 - Visit https://localhost:5001 in your supported browser and check [local development documentation](https://github.com/ElderJames/ant-design-blazor/wiki) for details.

   > Visual Studio 2019 is recommended for development.
-Currently `AntBlazor.Docs.ClientApp` project is required to run for breakpoint debugging.
+Currently `AntBlazor.Docs.ServerApp` project is required to run for breakpoint debugging.

 ## 🔗 Links